BrkRaw/brkraw/docs/reference/specs.md

 - define fields shown by `brkraw info`
 - generate structured metadata dictionaries
-- populate sidecar JSON files (for example BIDS-style metadata)
+- populate sidecar JSON files (for example DICOM-style metadata)
 - provide normalized values for layout and naming

 Specs do **not**: